80 years of maritime energy history

 The origin of BW Offshore goes back to 1982, as a department of Bergesen d.y., when Berge Sisar (an LPG FPSO later replaced by Berge Troll) was installed in Angola.

 In 2003, World-Wide acquired Norway's Bergesen d.y.
 ASA, the world’s largest gas carrier operator.
 The acquisition brought together two well-established businesses with similar commitments to quality and industry leadership.
 Bergesen Worldwide was established as a holding company incorporated in Bermuda on 29 October 2003 under an internal group restructuring implemented in 2003 and 2004.

 In 2005, a further re-organisation took place, accompanied by the re-branding of the business under a single group brand, BW.
 BW Group Ltd was incorporated in Bermuda and became the holding company of the Group on 10 April 2007.

 The BW Group is comprised of BW Offshore, BW LPG, BW Pacific, BW LNG, BW VLCC, BW Chemical Tankers, BW Dry Cargo and BW Fleet Management.

 BW Offshore has been a pioneer in many respects.
 It was the first company to operate an LPG FPSO with its operations in Angola.
 Later the company has converted and installed the first and only Arctic Oil FSO.
 In 2007 BW Offshore delivered the world's largest converted FPSO, with the biggest throughput capacity in any FPSO, now operating as the first FPSO in the Gulf of Mexico.
-Furthermore, in 2007 the company was awarded to build and operate what will be the first FPSO in the US Gulf of Mexico, and the deepest moored ever (2,500m).
+Furthermore, in 2007 the company was awarded to build and operate what was the first FPSO in the US Gulf of Mexico, and one of the deepest moored to date (2,500m).